grpc/grpc-dotnet/doc/implementation_comparison.md

 Notes:

 - Grpc.Core allows connections over UDS socket (both server and client) on Unix systems.
 It doesn't support named pipes on windows.
-- Grpc.Core supports additional "transports" like ALTS and cfstream thanks to being build on top of C-core
+- Grpc.Core supports additional "transports" like ALTS and cfstream thanks to being build on top of C-core.
 - Grpc.Core could provide an inprocess transport support but currently this functionality is not exposed in C# API.
 - grpc-dotnet support for TLS is platform dependent.
 TLS is fully supported on Windows and Linux, but doesn't work on MacOS.